heudiasyc/SLED/README.md

 - the second dimension contains the timestamps (in seconds) at which the data was produced in CARLA (for synchronization with the other sensors), expressed as floats.

-For instance, if you want to read the depth value of the top left pixel of the very depth image in the sequence, you can use the following code:
+For instance, if you want to read the depth value of the top left pixel of the very first depth image in the sequence, you can use the following code:

 ```py
 # Get the depth image